 Scandinavians in New York City have their own underground circuit of home-away-from-home hangouts.
 There's Scandinavia House, a multistory cultural center with a birch-tree-decorated modernist cafeteria (and much better Swedish meatballs than the ones at Ikea).
 It's hidden on an overlooked stretch of Park Avenue at 38th Street.
 There's the Mirjam Bayoumi Salon on East 78th Street in Yorkville, which, according to devotees, is the only place in town that knows how to properly highlight blond hair—those of you who are obsessed with creating Scandinavian-style pale wood floors will immediately understand the complexities and pitfalls of the task.
 And tucked out of sight at 5 East 48th Street, there's Svenska kyrkan, a Swedish church with an all-white chapel and a homey cafe serving kaffe and Swedish newspapers; it's a secret haven just inches from the madness of Fifth Avenue.

 Photography by Marta S. McAdams.

-Above: With its painted exterior advertising sild (herring), snaps (schnapps), rugbrød (brown rye bread), postij (pate), and aeg (eggs), the restaurant feels as if it was teleported straight from Denmark.
-It's located in the Tribeca Filming Building on Laight Street, a quiet, cobblestoned stretch just below the west side of Canal Street.
+Above: With its painted exterior advertising sild (herring), snaps (schnapps), rugbrød (brown rye bread), postej (pâté), and aeg (egg), the restaurant feels like it was teleported straight from Denmark.
+It's located in the Tribeca Film Building on Laight Street, a quiet, cobblestoned stretch just below the west side of Canal Street.

-Above: The revolving art display comes from Galleri Oxholm in Copenhagen.
+Above: The revolving art display comes from Galleri Oxholm, in Copenhagen.
 Shown here, Circuit by Peter Max-Jakobsen.